xmartlabs/xmartlabs.github.io/_posts/2017-06-16-the-tale-behind-dreamsnap-and-bender-or-how-to-compete-with-forge-google-facebook-and-apple-and-stay-alive.md

 What happens now?
 Well, one of our objectives is now accomplished: there are several options now for running real-time neural networks on mobile.
 And we are indeed in the wave crest :D, as these big buddies were working on alternatives.
 And that's a price we have to pay.
 Even though they have tens or even hundreds of collaborators in their projects, we are at least pointing to the right direction.

+# Bender vs Core ML

-Talking about Core ML, it basically implements most of Bender's features.
-It provides Python conversion tools to translate the most famous and common Deep Learning models to iOS, suprisingly coincident with Bender and [Benderthon](https://github.com/xmartlabs/benderthon).
+Core ML it basically implements most of Bender's features.
+It provides Python conversion tools to translate the most famous and common Deep Learning models to iOS, suprisingly coincident with Bender and [Benderthon].
 It has to be said that Core ML does not convert TensorFlow directly as Bender does which is an advantage for Bender.
 Core ML does, however convert Keras models which can be built on TensorFlow.
 However, only Keras version 1 is supported.
 Another advantage of Bender over Core ML is that it supports iOS 10 while Core ML is available only from iOS 11.

 The disadvantages of Bender compared to Core ML are numerous: performance, number of supported layers, memory and GPU resource management.
 These are factors which require a lot of specific knowledge about Apple's hardware and also a lot of tuning time which we do not have (but Apple does).

 One thing that is still to be seen is the extensibility of Core ML.
 It does not seem possible to add custom layers to a model.
 This is a serious limitation as there are new papers introducing new layers released all the time and by using Core ML we completely depend on Apple deciding which layer to implement and which not.
 I believe this is Core ML's most serious drawback.
 Bender was designed so that creating a custom layer is damn easy (well, you have to implement it, but at least you can).
 Maybe open sourcing Core ML would be a great move, so the community can contribute on this.

 Overall, Bender is safe and sound!
 Some use cases are not covered by Core ML.
 Consider for example that Dreamsnap is based on a TensorFlow net, which cannot be easily converted to a ML Model.
-We would need to fork [coremltools](https://pypi.python.org/pypi/coremltools), which albeit being open source its repo cannot be found anywhere, so contribution is not remotely like when using GitHub (until someone creates an unofficial repo on GitHub…).
+We would need to fork [coremltools], which albeit being open source its repo cannot be found anywhere, so contribution is not remotely like when using GitHub (until someone creates an unofficial repo on GitHub…).
 And custom layers we have can't be implemented!
 And it only supports Python 2.7!
 So our only option for Dreamsnap right now is to use Bender.

 # Nerd stuff we have learned on the way

+**Disclaimer:** this section can be like hieroglyphics if you are not an iOS developer that have used Metal.
+You can skip it without missing the essence.

 We found out some interesting things about MPSCNN and Metal while developing DreamSnap and Bender.
 It seems both of them have several things that could work better in the future and certainly Metal 2 and Metal Performance Shaders in iOS 11 will address some of them.